andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

     <3,1>: { <1,1,4>, <2,2,2> }
     <4,2>: { <3,3,4> }

-and propagate that.
+and propagate *that* in our simulation.
 I like to call those sets under each 2d point (ie, the `{<1,1,3>, <0,0,5>}`) a "coset stack".

-I did this initially to investigate the nature of the cosets that were showing up, but once I plotted it and animated things, I realized something major --- in doing this, we can reduce the entire hyper-dimensional problem **back to a 2D cellular automata**!
+I did this initially to investigate the nature of the cosets that were showing up, but once I plotted it and animated things, I realized that in doing this, we are reducing the entire hyper-dimensional problem **back to a 2D cellular automata**!
 This whole thing becomes reframed...instead of a mind-bottling hyper-dimensional deal, it's now simply *normal 2D cellular automata* with funky rules!
 It's like a normal 2D game of life, but with funky rules for 2D points spreading to each other.

 ``` {.python}
 def step_with_stacks(stacks):